The Historic Round Rock Collection

 Classes begin at the Round Rock Higher Education Center, a shared venture between Texas State University and Austin Community College.
 East Chandler Boulevard is renamed University Boulevard.
 Round Rock ranks as the 8th Safest City in the US according to research firm Morgan Quitno.

 Round Rock Premium Outlets opens.
-The Alan R. Baca Center for Senior and Community and Community Activities opens.
+The Alan R. Baca Center for Senior and Community Activities opens.
 The Central Texas Turnpike System opens a series of connected toll roads in Williamson and Travis Counties including SH 45 North, SH 130, and 183A.

 After years of negotiations with Union Pacific Railroad, A.W.
 Grimes Boulevard opens from Gattis School Road to US 79, providing a much-needed north-south arterial road.
 Scott & White opens its University Branch Medical Center in northeast Round Rock.
 Round Rock’s volunteer fire company is disbanded.
 Fire Station #2 moves to a new facility in downtown Round Rock.
 IKEA opens in north Round Rock, becoming the largest single retail store in Central Texas.